Party City

 Final Thoughts & Next Steps

 After launch, analytics showed that cart abandonment had decreased by 6%.
 Conversion had also increased by 1% during a 90-day monitoring period (and 32% after our busy season).
 Reports from our feedback tool also indicated that customer satisfaction had increased by 10%.
-Our future iterations would focus on creating icons for a faster read.
-We also hoped to include the inventory positions of swatches (numbers, letters, and sizes) onto the product listing and product detail pages.
+For future iterations, we hoped to include the inventory positions of swatches (numbers, letters, and sizes) onto the product listing and product detail pages.